QCHackers/tqec/USAGE.md

 This section explains the current state of the above pipline.
 Currently no cli commands are exposed.

 ### Model Definition

-Conversion of sketchup models has to be done in code.
+Conversion of SketchUp models has to be done in code.
-See the [sketchup demo](./notebooks/sketchup_demo.ipynb) for converting `.dae` to `BlockGraph` and `ZXGraph` structures.
+See the [SketchUp demo](./notebooks/sketchup_demo.ipynb) for converting `.dae` to `BlockGraph` and `ZXGraph` structures.

 Additionally, the above notebook also contains instructions how to programmatically define the model.

 ### Conversion

 Observables can be found using `find_correlation_subgraphs()` on the defined models.
-Currently, there is no way to directly convert a 3d structure to mutliple layers of 2d computation.
+Currently, there is no way to directly convert a 3d structure to multiple layers of 2d computation.

 ### Scaling

-Automatic scaling can be achieved programatically, circuits can be executed through the `stim` python interface.
+Automatic scaling can be achieved programmatically, circuits can be executed through the `stim` python interface.
 For an example, refer to the [memory experiment](./notebooks/logical_qubit_memory_experiment.ipynb).

 ## Todos: